Adrilaw/QuickDuckyToDigi/README.md

 # QuickDucky2Digi
-QuickDucky2Digi is a tool for converting DuckyScript payloads into digital format.
+QuickDucky2Digi is a tool for converting DuckyScript payloads into digispark format.
 This repository provides a straightforward utility for transforming payloads from the DuckyScript language used in USB Rubber Ducky attacks into a more readable and usable digital format to use with the your Digispark.

 ## Features
 • Conversion: Transforms DuckyScript payloads into a digital representation.